MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     - A new configuration data file without the key, which is then ready to be imported to your Azure RMS tenant.

-    - A PEM file (certificate container) with the key, which is then ready to be imported to your on-premises HSM.
+    - A PEM file (key container) with the key, which is then ready to be imported to your on-premises HSM.

 2. Azure RMS administrator or Azure Key Vault administrator: On the disconnected workstation, run the TpdUtil tool from the [Azure RMS migration toolkit](https://go.microsoft.com/fwlink/?LinkId=524619).
 For example, if the tool is installed on your E drive where you copy your configuration data file named ContosoTPD.xml: